-Several important benefits are derived by initiating an early investigation of a tractor-trailer and automobile collision.
-All are vital for a truck accident lawyer handling your personal injury case.
+The early investigation of an accident involving a tractor-trailer and an automobile is crucial to pursuing a successful claim for compensation.
+A number of important benefits are derived by initiating an early investigation of a tractor-trailer and automobile collision.
+All are vital for a lawyer handling your personal injury case.

 One of the key pieces of evidence that can be accessed via an early accident investigation is access to what is known as the “record of duty.”
 A truck driver and a trucking company are only required to maintain a record of duty for up to six months, according to the Federal Motor Carrier Safety Administration.

-The log will also indicate how long a driver has been operating a tractor-trailer.
-A commercial truck driver can operate a tractor-trailer for 11 hours, with ten consecutive hours off duty between trips.
-The record of duty will demonstrate whether a big rig driver complies with this regulation.
+The log will also set forth how long a driver has been operating a tractor-trailer.
+A commercial truck driver is permitted to operate a tractor-trailer for a maximum of 11 hours, with 10 consecutive hours off duty between trips.
+The record of duty will demonstrate whether a big rig driver is in compliance with this regulation.

-A prompt investigation of an accident can reveal evidence to support a tractor-trailer driver speeding or fatiguing while operating a big rig.
-Speeding and fatigue are two of the most common underlying causes of tractor-trailer accidents in Texas and the United States.
-An experienced 18-wheeler accident lawyer near Houston should be consulted promptly.
+A prompt investigation of an accident can reveal evidence to support a tractor-trailer driver that was speeding or fatigued while operating a big rig.
+Speeding and fatigue represent two of the most common underlying causes of tractor-trailer accidents in Texas and across the United States.
+An 18-wheeler accident lawyer near Houston should be consulted promptly.

 Many tractor-trailers are outfitted with what technically is known as electronic control modules, better known as a black box.
 It is crucial to obtain the data from the black box immediately after an accident.